NYE at Disneyland

-They’d already started on construction of the new ride in December, so to hide whatever handyman work they were doing inside the ride, they ran Tower of Terror in complete darkness.
+They’d already started on construction of the new ride in December, so to hide whatever handyman work they were doing inside, they ran Tower of Terror in complete darkness.

 After getting our fill of the rainy parks all afternoon, Mark and I spent most of our night at the Napa Rose NYE Gala, a fabulous black tie dinner party at the flagship restaurant in Disney’s Grand Californian Hotel.
-(Full review of that incredible experience to come!)
+(Full review here)

 The Napa Rose gala featured a dance floor littered with dozens of sparkly balloons, but we ended up skipping the post-meal boogie to meet up with my family in front of the Funwheel instead.
 Cause fireworks > dancing!